zephyrproject-rtos/trusted-firmware-m/docs/platform/arm/rss/rss_provisioning.rst

    encrypted_*_provisioning_bundle.bin files should still be used, but note that their contents are not encrypted.

-On first boot, the RSS is in Virgin state.
-If the RSS firmware was built with ``TFM_DUMMY_PROVISIONING`` enabled then it will automatically set the chip to TCI mode and cold-reset.
-Production ROM implementations must disable ``TFM_DUMMY_PROVISIONING``, which will cause RSS to loop in the ROM until either TCI or PCI mode is set with a debugger.
-It is possible to set the TP mode in the LCS registers directly, however it may be easier to set the ``tp_mode`` variable in the frame where RSS is looping, at which point the loop will exit and the TP mode will be set by the ROM code.
+On first boot, the RSE is in Virgin state.
+If the RSE firmware was built with ``TFM_DUMMY_PROVISIONING`` enabled then it will automatically set the chip to TCI mode and cold-reset.
+Production ROM implementations must disable ``TFM_DUMMY_PROVISIONING``, which will cause RSE to loop in the ROM until either TCI or PCI mode is set with a debugger.
+It is possible to set the TP mode in the LCS registers directly, however it may be easier to set the ``tp_mode`` variable in the frame where RSE is looping, at which point the loop will exit and the TP mode will be set by the ROM code.

-On non-virgin boot in CM lifecycle state, RSS checks the start of VM0 for the magic constant ``0xC0DEFEED``, which is required to be the first word in the CM provisioning bundle.
+On non-virgin boot in CM lifecycle state, RSE checks the start of VM0 for the magic constant ``0xC0DEFEED``, which is required to be the first word in the CM provisioning bundle.
 There is also a second check for a constant at the end of the bundle to ensure the bundle has finished writing.
-The RSS will perform this check in a loop until a bundle is found.
+The RSE will perform this check in a loop until a bundle is found.

 This procedure is repeated for DM LCS, except that the magic constant is ``0xBEEFFEED`` and the bundle must be loaded to the base of VM1.
-Note that the size of RSS memory may vary depending on implementation, so the load address of the DM bundle may change.
+Note that the size of RSE memory may vary depending on implementation, so the load address of the DM bundle may change.

 In production systems it is intended that these bundles are loaded by a